MF Global trustee urges new customer safeguards

 By Alexandra Alper

-The report by James Giddens to the U.S. Bankruptcy Court in Manhattan gives an update on his efforts to recover up to $1.6 billion in missing customer funds, lost in MF Global's final days in October.
+The report, written by Trustee James Giddens to the U.S. Bankruptcy Court in Manhattan, gives a status update on the trustee's efforts to recover up to $1.6 billion in missing customer funds, lost in MF Global's final days in October.

-The report also makes recommendations to avoid a repeat of the chaos following the major brokerage firm's collapse, including a "modest protection fund" that would help futures customers in the event of a similar bankruptcy.
+The report also outlines key recommendations to avoid a repeat of the chaos following the major brokerage firm's collapse, including a "modest protection fund" that would help futures customers in the event of a similar bankruptcy.

 "A fund capped at a relatively low dollar amount per customer would suffice to make these customers whole very quickly even in a case with a shortfall the size of" MF Global's, Giddens said in the report.
 More than three quarters of the firm's customers had claims below $100,000, he said.

-The bankruptcy and the missing funds have been the focus of several congressional hearings and are under investigation by federal agencies, including the Federal Bureau of Investigation and the Commodity Futures Trading Commission.
+The bankruptcy and the missing funds have been the focus of several congressional hearings and are under investigation by federal agencies, including the FBI and the Commodity Futures Trading Commission.

 None of the firm's employees have been formally accused of wrongdoing.

-A futures fund might be modeled on the Securities Investor Protection Corp, which guarantees customer securities investments up to $500,000.
+A futures fund might be modeled on the Securities Investor Protection Corporation, which guarantees customer securities investments up to $500,000.

-"We have insurance funds for customers who put money in banks; we have it for folks investing in stocks," Bart Chilton, a Democratic CFTC commissioner, said in an email.
+"We have insurance funds for customers who put money in banks; we have it for folks investing in stocks," said Bart Chilton, a Democratic CFTC commissioner.
 "It makes sense to have insurance for futures customers, too."

 Chilton has advocated for the creation of such a fund for futures customers in the past.